Limited Clients. Proven Results.

 While the temporary protection order is often a condition of bond in the criminal case, the alleged victim often files for a civil protection order as well.
 Our Domestic Violence Defense Attorneys can defend the civil protection order hearing as well.
 A civil protection order can be in place for up to 5 years.

 Similar to all areas of the law, Ohio’s domestic violence laws use some special definitions.
 For Example:

-Call the Domestic Violence Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Domestic Violence Attorneys in Beloit, Ohio, 44609.
+Call the Domestic Violence Defense Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Domestic Violence Defense Attorneys in Beloit, Ohio, 44609.